We're here to help

 • Ability to create and use engaging fundraising products

-• Ability to use digital fundraising and marketing platforms
+• Ability to use fundraising platforms

 • Ability to identify the best use of time and resources (own and supporters) to maximise income.